Ó Siadhail: Overview

 Little is recorded of the Ui Maine family.
 Those of Uí Failghe and Tír Chonaill were ollamhs of medicine, hereditary physicians to the ruling families in the respectives kingdoms and environs.
 It is not clear if the two were branches of the one family, or unrelated families who happened to bear the same surname.

+One of the Ó Siadhail branches were physicians in service to the McMahons of Oriel, and later to the O'Neills.
+In the 1580s, this branch relocated from Brosna, County Kerry to Moycashel, County Westmeath.

 Current forms

-The surname is now generally anglicised as O'Shiel, Shiel, Sheil, Sheils, Sheals, Sheal and Sheilds (or Shiels and Shields), but the original form, Ó Siadhail, is used by persons who are Gaelic and conscious of their genealogy.
+The surname is now generally anglicised as O'Shiel, Shiel, Sheil, Sheils, Sheals, Sheal, and Sheilds (or Shiels, Shields as well as O’Shields), but the original form, Ó Siadhail, is used by persons who are Gaelic and conscious of their genealogy.

-Famous bearers
+Notable bearers

 Notable people named Ó Siadhail or one of its variants include: